runziggurat/zcash/SPEC.md

 ### ZG-CONFORMANCE-003

-    The node rejects non-`Version` messages before the handshake has been performed.
+    The node ignores non-`Version` messages before the handshake has been performed.

     1. Connect to the node under test.
     2. Send non-`Version` messages.
-    3. Assert the node rejected the connection (rpc: `getconnectioncount` and/or `getpeerinfo`), asserting the connection was dropped may be sufficient.
+    3. Verify that this message was ignored by completing the handshake

 ### ZG-CONFORMANCE-004